CumulusNetworks/docs/content/cumulus-linux-37/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager-PTM.md

 cumulus@switch:~$ net commit
 ```

-If you need to re-enable PTM for that interface, run:
+If you need to reenable PTM for that interface, run:

 ```
 cumulus@switch:~$ net add interface swp51 ptm-enable